PlaidCloud/website/content/en/docs/concepts/storage/volumes.md

 Depending on your environment, `emptyDir` volumes are stored on whatever medium that backs the node such as disk or SSD, or network storage.
-However, if you set the `emptyDir.medium` field to `"Memory"`, Kubernetes mounts a tmpfs (RAM-backed filesystem) for you instead.
+However, if you set the `emptyDir.medium` field to `"Memory"`, PlaidCloud mounts a tmpfs (RAM-backed filesystem) for you instead.
 While tmpfs is very fast, be aware that unlike disks, tmpfs is cleared on node reboot and any files you write count against your container's memory limit.